 About Zexe Zahana

-Zexe Zahana occupies a restored inter-war villa on Aviatorilor Boulevard — one of the grand residential avenues in Bucharest's Embassy District — a few minutes' walk from the Kaiamo restaurant.
+Zexe Zahana occupies a restored inter-war villa on Aviatorilor Boulevard.
+One of the grand residential avenues in Bucharest's Embassy District.
+A few minutes' walk from the Kaiamo restaurant.
 The villa is an architectural treasure in itself (carved wooden staircase, original tile, high-ceilinged dining rooms across three floors) and the restaurant has furnished it consciously to preserve the pre-communist Bucharest character: oil paintings, heavy drapes, period tableware, live piano on weekend evenings.

-The wine list is Romanian-heavy — Prince Stirbey, Crama Oprișor, Avincis, Domeniul Coroanei are all represented in depth, with a few classical French anchors for diners who want them.
-The pricing is unusually fair — serious Romanian bottles under €50, a good selection of glass-pour options.
+The wine list is Romanian-heavy.
+Prince Stirbey, Crama Oprișor, Avincis, Domeniul Coroanei are all represented in depth, with a few classical French anchors for diners who want them.
+The pricing is unusually fair.
+Serious Romanian bottles under €50, a good selection of glass-pour options.
 The sommelier is generous with pacing advice and happy to pair.

 The three-floor layout allows for genuinely private dining: the ground floor is the main dining hall (seats fifty); the first-floor private room holds twelve; the top floor is a more intimate space with four tables for a quieter evening.
 Friday and Saturday book three to five days ahead; weeknights are usually walk-in-possible.
 The live piano weekend programme runs from 20:00.